Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $462,469

 Bayview is a distinctive waterfront community on Lake Pend Oreille.
-It is a favorite among buyers looking for a more recreational or resort-like atmosphere, with strong boating access and a setting that feels different from the suburban neighborhoods of central Kootenai County.
+It is a favorite among buyers looking for a recreational or resort-like atmosphere, boating access, and a setting that feels very different from the suburban neighborhoods of central Kootenai County.

-Buyers drawn to Bayview are often prioritizing lifestyle and water access above all else.
-If you want a smaller community with lake appeal and a more relaxed pace, Bayview is one of the most interesting options in the county.
+If you want a smaller community with lake appeal and a more relaxed pace, Bayview is one of the most interesting lifestyle-driven options in the county.

 Cataldo